 What I didn’t like:

 Likewise, this book will not show you how to put up your products on Etsy for maximised profit.
-For example using SEO and promoted listings to get more sales is not covered in this book.
-You would have to get these information from other resources.
+For example, using SEO and promoted listings to get more sales is not covered in this book.
+You would have to get this information from other resources.

 The good stuff: